tulatorres/STACKS/README.md

 ## Running Stacks on Amphibian Tissue Data from Wetlands in SE Wyoming
+If you are using this for reference code: skip to 0b.

 ### 0. About the Read Me + Data Conditions ####
 #### 0a.
 General Information